dgraph-io/dgo/README.md

 ### Creating a client

-`dgraphClient` object can be initialised by passing it a list of `api.DgraphClient` clients as variadic arguments.
+`dgraphClient` object can be initialized by passing it a list of `api.DgraphClient` clients as variadic arguments.
 Connecting to multiple Dgraph servers in the same cluster allows for better distribution of workload.